The Best Career Advice From 30 Leaders In The Nursing Field

 The second thing I would say is to get certified in your specialty, our organization has six specialty certifications.
 Becoming certified proves your dedication to your field, and proves your knowledge base.
 The credentials also assist with adding to your resume for the future!

-The one things is nurses tend to eat their young, be supportive of every nurse new or seasoned!
+The one things are nurses tend to eat their young, be supportive of every nurse new or seasoned!
 We need to be each other’s best support, not their worst nightmare!

 "Becoming certified proves your dedication to your field, and proves your knowledge base." -Sherrie Dornberger